CMCD1996/Portfolio/community.md

 ![Annual Report](/assets/images/ar.png)

 I created an annual report intending to document our team's achievements and provide our successors a benchmark for future years.
-Click [here]({{ site.url }}/downloads/uaic-annual-report-2020.pdf) to view competition.
+Click [here]({{ site.url }}/downloads/uaic-annual-report-2020.pdf) to view report.

 ### **Competitions**